 Now it’s time to add your strong, colors for lots of contrast.
 Whether you want a monochromatic color scheme, or every color of the rainbow, aim for high contrast.
 There are no pastels here.

 Subtle and Bold Colors

-Low volume fabrics have low color value making them subtle and understated.
+Low volume fabrics have low color value and the prints recede into your quilt design.
 With minimal color intensity, these fabrics all blend together into a great background.

 For a bold contrasting design, choose intense, vibrant colors to stand out against your neutral background.
-Also try to vary the shades of each color to blend them and add further interest.
+Also vary the shades of each color blending them to add further interest.